 We usually stay in Rosemary Beach which is right next to Alys and ride our bikes over to get coffee and donuts from Charlie’s Donut, a converted Sunbeam bread truck.
 Stop for an afternoon or stay the week, wander the streets, secret gardens, courtyards, and you can pretend you are somewhere far away!

 Contributed by Priya from Outside Suburbia

-Florida, the Sunshine State, is known for some of the best (and busiest) beaches in the USA.
+Florida is known for some of the best (and busiest) beaches in the USA.
 When you seek solitude and simplicity, look no further than Navarre Beach.
 It is a largely undiscovered beach where you can relax, enjoy sunbathing, swimming, and picnic without crowds.
 Located in the Florida Panhandle, Navarre Beach features 12 miles of coastline and pristine white sand beaches where you can spend some quality time with your family far from the hustle and bustle of city life.

 Contributed by Trijit from BudgetTravelBuff

 Editor’s Note: Navarre is a unique US Gulf Coast spot because of the massive size of the sound—water area between the Gulfside barrier island and the mainland (also called the Intracoastal Waterway).
 Between Navarre Beach and Navarre is the Santa Rosa Sound, which is ideal for watersports (as mentioned above by the contributor).